-Building a strong nutritional system will not only increase your own health, vitality and energy levels, but it will also improve the odds of having a healthy conception and ensuring your body is healthy and equipped to deal with the transitions of early pregnancy and the new changes it brings.
+Building a strong nutritional system will not only increase your own health, vitality and energy levels, but it will also improve the odds of having a healthy conception.
+Equally, it will help to ensure your body is healthy and equipped to deal with the transitions of early pregnancy and the new changes it brings.

-Prenatal Vitamins – For some, a good natural prenatal vitamin supplement can go a long way in providing you with the essential nutrients, including folic acid, B12 and iron.
+Prenatal Vitamins – For some, a good natural prenatal vitamin supplement can go a long way to provide the essential nutrients.
+This includes folic acid, B12 and iron.
 Taken for 3 months prior and often suitable for taking during pregnancy, these additional nutrients can really help support a healthy conception.

-To Learn more about which nutrients and supplements to look for in a prenatal diet, see our previous blog post here: 7 Nutrients and Supplements to Look For in a Prenatal Diet.
+To learn more about which nutrients and supplements to look for in a prenatal diet, see our previous blog post here: 7 Nutrients and Supplements to Look For in a Prenatal Diet.

 When it comes to nutrition during pregnancy, the foundation of it all is to consume a whole food heavily plant based diet.

-This means eliminating processed and refined foods, refined sugars, non-organic dairy and meats and artificial sweeteners, and instead concentrating on nourishing yourself and your growing baby with foods that are grown or raised organically and naturally, without the use of unnecessary antibiotics, hormones, preservatives or additives.
+Instead, concentrating on nourishing yourself and your growing baby with foods that are grown or raised organically and naturally.
+This means without the use of unnecessary antibiotics, hormones, preservatives or additives.